Qu’est-ce que le pegging ?

 Céline

 Hello, I'm Céline!
 I'm a sexologist and writer for Passage du Désir.
-Holder of a DIU in Sexology, sexual medicine, and sex therapy, I share a multitude of tips to spice up your moments together or solo and guide you towards a fulfilling sexuality.💜
+Holding a DIU in Sexology, Sexual Medicine and Sexotherapy, I share a wealth of tips to spice up your moments together or solo and guide you towards a fulfilling sex life.💜

 Comments